 While it’s important to nurture meaningful relationships with others, it’s equally important to become comfortable being alone with yourself when sometimes there is no alternative.
 There are times in our lives where we will all find ourselves alone, but being alone doesn’t always have to mean feeling lonely, if you can learn to enjoy time by yourself and focus on the positives.
 As part of the human condition, we often want what we can’t have, so reminding yourself of the positives of being alone can be a helpful way of reducing cravings of being somewhere else.

 Part of being able to enjoy your own company involves learning how to manage some of the negative thoughts and emotions that might rush in when you’re alone and you allow yourself to just be.
 Try to carve out time in your day – say 30 minutes or an hour – to deal with any draining emotions or negative thoughts that you might need to work through.
-If you’re a worrier, then this can be particularly helpful because while it can be hard to switch off your worries, allocating a specific time slot for them, will hopefully allow you to control and minimise them.
-Given the negativity in the news flow at the moment, one thing some of the team are doing is ring fencing a 30 minute slot to catch up on the day’s news and worry about it then, avoiding the need to continually check to see what’s happening throughout the day.
+If you’re a worrier, then this can be particularly helpful because allocating a specific time slot for your worries will hopefully allow you to control and minimise them.

 Many people find that it is actually the feeling of being wanted and included that stops them feeling lonely – not the act of attending a social event.
 Have you ever sat at home alone on a Friday evening feeling lonely, only to have a friend call you up at the last minute?
 And then as if by magic, a night snuggled up on the sofa doesn’t feel so bad after all?
 Often, just the fact that someone thought of you and wanted to see you can give you the validation and reassurance that you need to be able to snuggle up on the sofa without being plagued with lonely thoughts.
 But becoming more comfortable with your own company will often make spending a Friday night at home alone seem much more okay – and will hopefully ease feelings of loneliness.